 Greenhouses are inherently better at producing large, nutrient-rich, food-bearing plants, but if your survival greenhouse is going to feed you and your family for the foreseeable future, you still need it to be relatively spacious so that you can expand and diversify in your crops.
 However, gardening in a greenhouse isn’t exactly intuitive, so to begin, you might build a greenhouse box or a small walk-in growing shed.
 As you become more comfortable monitoring the different systems associated with greenhouse growing, you can add space, eventually assembling a growing structure large enough to sustain your family long after Doomsday.

-This is why making your own greenhouse, or using a greenhouse structure that you have purchased that is able to have an opening for expansion.
+This is why making your own greenhouse, or using a greenhouse structure that you have purchased that can have an opening for expansion.
 The optimal prepper’s greenhouse measures at least 20 feet long and 10 feet wide with a 7-foot ceiling throughout.
 This is more than enough room to cultivate a high-yield garden but not too much for one person (or one family) to control.

 The magical question is what should you grow.
 If you are a beginner, start with tomatoes and see how easy they are to grow.
-These are really just a stick in soil and watch type of plant, although like most youngsters, when they get a bit older they need a hand to stand up straight.
-Using bamboo sticks or wire fixes this and gives them a nice straight back to grown on.
-If you have a stable greenhouse, you might also want to consider having a trellis or wire fencing running from the ground to the ceiling so as to let your tomatoes, beans and other climbers run up the stable structure.
+These are just a stick in soil and watch type of plant, although like most youngsters when they get a bit older they need a hand to stand up straight.
+Using bamboo sticks or wire fixes this and gives them a nice straight back to grow on.
+If you have a stable greenhouse, you might also want to consider having a trellis or wire fencing running from the ground to the ceiling to let your tomatoes, beans, and other climbers run up the stable structure.
 Allowing them to run up that structure will also help with picking their delicious foods.

 Aside from those, other foods that grow well in greenhouses are:

 - Small baby greens like beet, peas, Bok Choi, and little radish.

 - Spinach, another easy one to grow and a great green to eat